-- Signing bonuses an employer pays for signing or ratifying an employment contract.
+• Signing bonuses an employer pays for signing or ratifying an employment contract.
 See Rev. Rul.
 2004-109, 2004-50 I.R.B.
-958, available at IRS#RR-2004-109. - Taxable cost of group-term life insurance over \$50,000 included in box 1.
-See Group-term life insurance. - Cost of accident and health insurance premiums for 2%-or-more shareholder-employees paid by an S corporation, but only if not excludable under section 3121(a)(2)(B). - Employee and nonexcludable employer contributions to an MSA or HSA.
+958, available at IRS.gov/irb/2004-50 IRB#RR-2004-109.

+• Taxable cost of group-term life insurance over \$50,000 included in box 1.
+See Group-term life insurance.

+• Cost of accident and health insurance premiums for 2%-or-more shareholder-employees paid by an S corporation, but only if not excludable under section 3121(a)(2)(B).

+• Employee and nonexcludable employer contributions to an MSA or HSA.
 However, do not include employee contributions to an HSA that were made through a cafeteria plan.
-See Archer MSA and Health savings account (HSA). - Employee contributions to a SIMPLE retirement account.
-See SIMPLE retirement account. - Adoption benefits.
+See Archer MSA and Health savings account (HSA).

+• Employee contributions to a SIMPLE retirement account.
+See SIMPLE retirement account.

+Adoption benefits.
 See Adoption benefits.

 Box 4-Social security tax withheld.
 Show the total employee social security tax (not your share) withheld, including social security tax on tips.
-For 2021, the amount should not exceed \$8,853.60 (\$142,800 × 6.2%).
-Include only taxes withheld (or paid by you for the employee) for 2021 wages and tips.
+For 2022, the amount should not exceed \$9,114.00 (\$147,000 × 6.2%).
+Include only taxes withheld (or paid by you for the employee) for 2022 wages and tips.
 If you paid your employee's share, see Employee's social security and Medicare taxes (or railroad retirement taxes, if applicable) paid by employer.